Who Is Kate McKinnon?

 Among her more notable film projects, McKinnon has appeared in Ted 2 and Sisters.
 She was chosen for an all-star, all-female ensemble cast in 2016's reboot of Ghostbusters, and also appeared in the comedy Office Christmas Party later that year.

-In 2018, McKinnon featured prominently in The Spy Who Dumped Me, as the best friend who teams with Mila Kunis on a series of adventures through Europe.
+In 2018, McKinnon starred in The Spy Who Dumped Me, as the best friend who teams with Mila Kunis on a series of adventures through Europe.

-2014 would prove to be even better.
-For her work on SNL, McKinnon earned an American Comedy Award, as well as her first set of Emmy nominations in two categories; another Emmy nomination would come in 2015.
+For her work on SNL, in 2014, McKinnon earned an American Comedy Award, as well as her first set of Emmy nominations in two categories; another Emmy nomination would come in 2015.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!